PhelypeOleinik/lipsum/README.txt

    source directory of your system.

  - Update your filename database.
 How to achieve this depends on your system.
-For teTeX `texhash' will work.
+For teTeX and texlive, `texhash' will work.

  - If you are using a non TDS compliant system take a look in the documentation how to install new packages.